China improving Hong Kong's electoral system guarantees "one country, two systems" -- observers

 "Chinese lawmakers have done the right thing," said Sheriff Ibrahim Ghali, director of the Institute of Legislative Studies at the University of Abuja, Nigeria.
 "This is because it is a matter of the sovereignty of China."

-These amendments would bring peace and harmony to Hong Kong and ensure that the interests of the Chinese people is well protected, noted the scholar.
+These amendments would bring peace and harmony to Hong Kong and ensure that the interests of the Chinese people are well protected, noted the scholar.

 Photos